-A minimum of 36 semester hours to include 32 hours of coursework and 4 hours of master's report as determined by the graduate faculty and program coordinator.
+A minimum of 36 semester hours to include 32 hours of coursework and 4 hours of master's report as determined by the graduate advisor and program coordinator.
+An additional one hour of graduate seminar is required.
 Eighteen (18) hours must be in the student's major area and, of these, 9 hours must be at the 600 level or higher.
-An additional one hour of graduate seminar is required.
 An additional 3 credits required at the 600 level or higher may be in supporting areas.
-The master's report is prepared in the form and style of the thesis document but limited in scope as guided by the student's advisor.
+The master's report is prepared using the guidelines of the School of Graduate Studies.
 Passing a comprehensive examination administered by the departmental graduate faculty and program coordinator is required to complete the degree requirements.